 I used to be an amateur marathon runner when I was younger.
 I ran those 42km runs once or twice every year.
-And eventually, I had to give up marathon running due to the injuries that I sustained over the years.
+And eventually, I had to retire as a marathon runner due to the injuries that I sustained over the years.
 But I did enjoy running marathon.
 And other than me enjoying the sensation upon crossing the finishing line, I find it spiritually fulfilling to complete a marathon.

 There are three reasons why I find it so:

 1. Running marathons helps me to appreciate the challenges of life

 There are a few phases in a full marathon race of 42.125km that a runner will probably go through.
 The first 10-20km, as the beginning, is the phase where the runner will feels that he is invincible.
 This is the time when the runner is still energetic and has just taken up the challenge.
 He feels prepared and that he can complete the whole thing without sweat.
 At the 20-30km mark, the runner will start to feel tired.
 From 30km to 42km point, the runner is likely going to curse and swear his decision to run the race, depending on his level of preparedness.
 Most likely, he will be so tired that each 100m starts to seem longer.
 But once he crosses the finishing line, there will be a sense of exhilaration and achievement.

 Life is similar in some sense.
 When we start off with an endeavour, we feel that we can last the race.
 Then things drag on a little, and we feel tired.
 There will be a point when we may start to regret our decision.
 But we will feel that it is all worth it after we finish the race.